 Choose Better Pet Food

 As a pet owner, it’s important to consider pet food sustainability.
 A staggering statistic is that pets are responsible for an estimated 20-30% of the population’s meat and fish consumption.
 Globally, pet food companies make an estimated $55 billion.
 The trend of feeding pets premium pet food like human grade and fresh delivered meals has certainly contributed to this.
 Many humans also have a tendency to overfeed their pets which isn’t good for their health and increases the amount of waste they produce.
-To choose better food options for your pet, we suggest staying away from beef and lamb which are the worst climate culprits.
+To choose better food options for your dog or cat, we suggest staying away from beef and lamb which are the worst climate culprits.
 Turkey, chicken, pork, duck, fish and insects are far better choices.
 Cutting back on meat all together and going vegan a few days a week can be good for your pet too, but speak to your veterinarian first.
 We also encourage you to think about the packaging for your pet food. there are more sustainable pet food packaging options.
 Buying pet food in bulk, think the bigger bag the better, will help cut down on packaging and preparation costs.
 If you can purchase from a locally-owned pet store even better as this will cut down greenhouse gas emissions from shipping.
 You can also make your own home cooked pet food with help from this veterinarian created food supplement for cats and dogs.
 What can be better than nutrient rich, local produce and meats straight from your neighborhood farms?
 It doesn't get more sustainable than that!

 Check out our post to learn more: What Is the Environmental Impact of Pet Food?